WICG/webmonetization/docs/remove-ads.md

 ```

 As soon as the page loads, any visitor who does not have Web Monetization
-(`!document.monetization`) sees ads immediately.
-If the visitor _does_ have Web
-Monetization, the three-second timer starts.
+(`!document.monetization`) sees the ad immediately.
+If the visitor _does_ have Web Monetization, the three-second timer starts.
 We check whether the
 `monetizationstart` event has fired when the timer is up.
-If Web Monetization
-hasn't initialized, the visitor is shown the ads.
+If Web Monetization hasn't initialized, the visitor is shown the ad.

 ```js
 window.addEventListener('load', () => {